7 Biggest Blunders with Walk in Showers (and How to Avoid Them)

 Instead of going with clear glass with a big opening – size it down with a shower screen (mentioned in blunder #1) with a twist.
 Use obscure glass vs. clear glass.

-Another strategy is to use an obscure wave pattern of glass blocks for your wall.
+Another strategy is to use an obscure wave pattern glass block shower wall.
 It can create a private, yet open, shower for you.

 Blunder #4 – Your walk-in shower creates puddles on the bathroom floor